Q: Do you recommend using the Auto Optimizer, and what settings would you suggest?

 I always recommend using Auto Optimizer.
 When setting up a campaign under the “campaign settings”, you will see SelfAdvertiser’s suggested settings.

-When you set the CPA goal, we automatically suggest the leaning budget per source we think is best for this traffic and targeting type.
+When you set the CPA goal, we automatically suggest the learning budget per source we think is best for this traffic and targeting type.

 For RON style campaigns (push, pop, and domain), we recommend not higher than 25% of the CPA GOAL for learning budget per source.